sungchun12/iot-python-webapp/README.md

 - Explore how to read and write to a bigtable database with python
 - Show me how to do it better and how YOU are using it! ;)

+_See bottom of this README for specific directories and links related to the above_

 ## Architecture Diagram

 Insert image of of one slide diagram.
 Color code phases of the infrastructure and purpose.